About being pregnant in your 50s

 ship sailed in the late 90s, as well it should have.
 Not to mention the “upper-arm-spaghetti-strap” train, which left the station in the 80s….Let’s not even talk about the “no-need-to-wear-a-bra” bus….

-Although that hat definitely would have covered up my gray roots, and no one could accuse me of trying to look like a hipster in that creation.
+Then again, no one at any age should be forced to dress like Queen Elizabeth.
+Although her hats definitely would have covered up my gray roots, and no one could accuse me of trying to look like a hipster in her wardrobe.

 I opened my mailbox one day to find an AARP invitation mailer AND a Victoria Secret catalog in the same delivery.
 Well, I thought it was funny.